justatech86/fitness-app-smart/replit.md

 ### Profile Tab with Photo Uploads (October 25, 2025)
 - **Profile photo upload** for user personalization
+- **User stats dashboard** displaying next to profile photo:
+  - Age (from profile)
+  - Height in feet/inches (from profile)
+  - Current Weight (from most recent progress photo, or initial weight if no photos)
+  - Total Weight Change (calculated from initial weight to current, with visual indicators)
 - **Progress photos gallery** to track fitness journey over time
 - **Weight tracking** with each progress photo to monitor body composition changes
 - **Motivational encouragement** - Random motivational message displayed after each photo upload (15 unique messages with emojis)